idarlington/idarlington.github.io/_posts/2018-10-30-Uncommon-Kafka-cli-commands.md

 I decided to spend some time going through the Kafka console classes I use the most &mdash; `kafka.tools.ConsoleConsumer` and `kafka.tools.ConsoleProducer`.

-Here are couple of not so common commands you can use in the CLI:
+Here are some not so common commands you can use in the CLI:

 ## Kafka Console Consumer